jallanxjallan/hhp/stories/first_office.md

 ---
 note_id: 253
-status: 📤
+status: 📝
 title: First Office
 ---

-1. The first HHP  office was  five lawyers and three consultants working in a sub-leased office space
+1. Describe the first HHP  office located in a sublet was  office space as cluttered as a shophouse.
+1. The only staff was  five lawyers and three consultants.